ai/autoprefixer-rails/README.md

 }
 ```

-If you need to specify browsers for your project, you can save them
+If you need to specify browsers for your Rails project, you can save them
 to `config/autoprefixer.yml`.
 See [browser section] in Autoprefixer docs.

 ```yaml